 Program Summary - BSNDPD

-The program's mission is to graduate students who will promote nutrition and well-being through food that sustains the individual, the community and the Earth.
+Bastyr's Didactic Program in Dietetics (DPD) prepares students to promote nutrition and well-being through food that sustains the individual, the community and the earth.

 Program Goals and Outcome Measures